ruolin/fgbio/index.md

 Each tool has detailed uage and argument documentation that can be viewed at the command line by running the tool in question with no arguments.

+Documentation is also available online:
+* Tool usage documentation is available [here](tools/latest)
-[Online Documentation](tools/latest) of all the tools is also available.
+* Documentation of the various metrics files is available [here](metrics/latest)

-For developers, API documentation is available through [javadoc.io](http://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.12).
+* API documentation for developers is available through [javadoc.io](http://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.12).

 ## Getting Help